Tag Archives: Gus Van Sant

 Grade: A

-Milk is a 2008 film that successfully teaches its viewers both a valuable history lesson about the introduction of gay rights into the United States culture, as well as to the prolific leader associated with this, Harvey Milk.
+Milk is a 2008 film that successfully teaches its viewers both a valuable history lesson about the introduction of gay rights into United States culture and about the prolific leader associated with this, Harvey Milk.

-The film belongs to Sean Penn, who portrays Milk, but is also a fantastic biopic and learned experience appreciating his wonderful journey through the 1970s- mainly in San Francisco and New York City.
+The film belongs to Sean Penn, who portrays Milk, but it is also a fantastic biopic and a learning experience that captures his wonderful journey through the 1970s, mainly in San Francisco and New York City.

-Harvey Milk was the first openly gay person ever to be elected to any political office, winning a seat on the San Francisco Board of Supervisors in 1977.
+Harvey Milk was the first openly gay person ever elected to political office, winning a seat on the San Francisco Board of Supervisors in 1977.

 The film, however, opens in 1978, after a stunning announcement of Harvey Milk’s assassination along with the Mayor of the city, which was met with much heartbreak.